Genetic Resources

 The unit works closely with Museum collection and research staff, other researchers, consulting agencies, and government services in a range of research and service activities.

-News and content
+News and stories

-A publication into the reef-building hard coral biodiversity of the Kimberley region has revealed the importance of the Kimberley region as a nationally significant reservoir of tropical coral biodiversity.
+A new publication into the reef-building hard coral biodiversity of the Kimberley region has revealed the importance of the Kimberley region as a nationally significant reservoir of tropical coral biodiversity.